Dedoose is an easy-to-use, collaborative, web based application that facilitates all types of research data management and analysis.

 Project Specific Encryption Option

 Data security is always paramount to Dedoose.
-Dedoose employs the highest levels of data encryption available for a web application in all data storage, back up, and transmission.
+Dedoose employs the highest levels of data encryption available for a cloud application in all data storage, backup, and transmission.
 However, encryption keys are stored in Dedoose and this allows us to assist users in project recovery and offer other project specific supports when needed.
 Essentially, this means, that while under all circumstances data are extremely safe, the technical and support leaders at Dedoose can access your project if the project owner/creator authorizes us to do so.

 That said, for some users – particularly those working in healthcare or other areas where the data privacy requirements imposed by organization, institution, or funding agency policies are exceptional – additional measures must be employed.